Share:

 • If possible, do not use swamp coolers or whole house fans that bring in outside air.

 Avoid attempting to clean up fire debris – i.e., damaged structures, furniture, personal belongings, vehicles, vegetation, or other items that have been burned by the wildfires.
 The Los Angeles County Department of Public Health (LADPH) and the Pasadena Public Health Department, issued orders prohibiting the unsafe removal, transport, and disposal of fire debris.
-These order aims to safeguard public health and safety by prohibiting residents from removing debris without adequate oversight.

 If it is necessary for you to clean up ash that is impacting living or work spaces in areas not damaged by fire, please use the following general precautions: